survivejs/react-book/manuscript/05_implementing_notes.md

 As we saw earlier with `onEdit`, it gave us a nasty error before we actually defined a handler for the case.
 Thanks to [Flow](http://flowtype.org/) and [Flowcheck](https://gcanti.github.io/flowcheck/) we can add typing information to our source.
 This is very useful in a situation where you are working with large project and many developers

-We can set up Flow type checking to our Webpack easily by first doing `npm i flowcheck-loader --save-dev` and then extending our development configuration a little like this:
+We can set up Flow type checking to our webpack easily by first doing `npm i flowcheck-loader --save-dev` and then extending our development configuration a little like this:

 ```javascript
 if(TARGET === 'dev') {